keatura/my-ordinary-vault-md/TTRPG/Dragonsoul/Anastasiya.md

 ###### Motivation
 - Rescue Valentyna from her golden cage and disease, and return her to a physical body.
-- Motivate the people of the Democratic Alliance to reform the policy and laws into a fairer society that helps those who need and dont allow the free reign of megacorporations.
+- Motivate the people of the Democratic Alliance to reform the policy and laws into a fairer society that helps those who need and dont allow the free reign of mega-corporations.

 ###### Personality Traits
 - Direct, gets straight to the point